I Kissed a Girl: Critical reception

 Blogcritics magazine called it "an instantly catchy number."
 About.com said, "fueled by an instrumental wallop provided courtesy of producer Dr. Luke, 'I Kissed a Girl' is the perfect breakthrough."
 However, Rolling Stone magazine, while giving her album 2/5 stars, described the song as a "new wave-y club single", saying the supposedly rebellious "attention-grabbing" lyrics are "a vanilla recounting of her chick-on-chick exploits" and that this "acting out" is "just to get a dude's attention."
 AllMusic praises "the stomping Gary Glitter beat" before criticizing the producers for turning it "into a leaden stumble and burying Perry's voice underneath Pro Tools overdubs so it all winds up as a faceless wash of sound designed to be placed in TV shows, movie trailers, and malls."

 Sal Cinquemani of Slant Magazine wrote that Perry's "lead single 'I Kissed a Girl' features a throbbing beat and an infectious, bi-curious hook, but its self-satisfied, in-your-face posturing rings phony in comparison to the expertly constructed ambiguities of 'Justify My Love' or practically anything in the first decade of Ani DiFranco's catalog; it's like a tween version of DiFranco's tortured bisexual confession 'Light of Some Kind'."
+Alex Fletcher of Digital Spy described the song as "relatively fun"; however, he claimed it was not "anything truly groundbreaking or controversial".
 Hiponline.com wrote that the song is "not nearly as interesting or exciting as you'd expect.
 It's not even half as good as Jill Sobule's song 'I Kissed a Girl'."
-Glitterati Gossip agreed Sobule's song "was ten times better, because there was actual emotional content to her lyrics."

-Sobule herself facetiously attacked Perry in an interview with The Rumpus in 2009:

-When Katy Perry's version came out I started getting tons of inquiries about what I thought.
-Some folks (and protective friends) were angry, and wondered why she took my title and made it into this kind of "girls gone wild" thing....

-As a musician I have always refrained from criticizing another artist.
-I was, "Well, good for her."
-It did bug me a little bit, however, when she said she came up with the idea for the title in a dream.
-In truth, she wrote it with a team of professional writers and was signed by the very same guy that signed me in 1995.
-I have not mentioned that in interviews as I don't want to sound bitter or petty... cause, that's not me.

-Okay, maybe, if I really think about it, there were a few jealous and pissed-off moments.
-So here goes, for the first time in an interview: Fuck you, Katy Perry, you fucking stupid, maybe not good for the gays, title-thieving, haven't heard much else, so not quite sure if you're talented, fucking little slut.
+In 2009, Sobule criticized Perry in an interview stating: "Fuck you, Katy Perry, you fucking stupid, maybe not good for the gays, title-thieving, haven't heard much else, so not quite sure if you're talented, fucking little slut".
+Days later, Sobule explained that her comments were facetious and that she had no ill feelings toward Perry.